 The Statue of Liberty (right) was given to the United States by the French in 1886.
 Its designer, freemason Frederic-Bartholdi, originally intended it for the opening of the Suez Canal in 1867, but the Egyptian government could not afford the hefty price tag.
 Some believe the odd seven-pointed star on top of her head pays homage to Isis.
 The History Channel series, Brad Meltzer's Decoded, features a 2010 episode which appears to confirm the statue's freemasonry and Isis tie-ins.

-Griaule explained in his study that the Dogon believe Sirius B is home to a race of intelligent amphibians.
-The Nommos are alternatively referred to as "Masters of the Water", "The Monitors", and "The Teachers".
+Griaule explained in his study that the Dogon believe the Nommos are a race of amphibians.
+These beings are alternatively referred to as "Masters of the Water", "The Monitors", and "The Teachers".
 Curiously, some of the biggest names in world mythology — like Enki in Babylonia, Oannes in Sumeria and Viracocha in South America — are remembered as being fish-like or fish-garbed in appearance.

 One of the best-known western sources of an alleged alien visitation to Earth is the Chaldean historian Berossus.
-In the third century B.C. he wrote a detailed description of the Babylonian "god" Oannes, which he penned after analyzing many older accounts:
+In the third century B.C. he wrote a detailed description of the Babylonian "god" Oannes, whom he learned about from reading many older accounts:

 "The whole body of this being was like that of a fish; and under a fish's head another head, and also feet below, similar to those of a man, subjoined to the fish's tail...When the sun set, it was the custom of this Being to plunge again into the sea, and abide all night in the deep..."

 On the top left, the Assyrian relief of the god Oannes makes you wonder if the artist was just trying to replicate an old description he'd read.
-As for the basket Oannes carries, Temple thinks it may represent some type of electronic gadget, since it shows up repeatedly in many different ancient cultures (see photos below).
-The image on the right is said to be a Dogon depiction of a Nommo.
+As for the basket Oannes carries, Temple thinks it may represent some type of electronic gadget, since it shows up repeatedly in many different ancient cultures.
+The image on the right above is a Dogon depiction of a Nommo.

-At left, the baskets depicted at the top of this limestone pillar at Gobekli Tepe in Turkey, dated to 11000 B.C. may be the basis for the ones appearing in the Sumerian reliefs.
+Above, the baskets depicted on this limestone pillar at Gobekli Tepe in Turkey, dated to 11000 B.C. may be the basis for the ones appearing in the later Sumerian reliefs.
 (See also the "Man in Serpent" sculpture from Mexico, on Page 3.)
-At right, common Egyptian symbols from a 12th dynasty coffin include the ankh (loop with cross), thought by some to be a stylized version of the same basket motif.
-In his book, Robert Temple cites many similarities between the Sumerian and Egyptian cultures, suggesting both may trace back to the same ancestors.

 Berossus credited Oannes and his crew with the invention of writing, architecture, agriculture, religion, science and civil planning: